hamikm/PuppyProposer/README.md

 ## Technical Notes
 OpenSSL deprecation makes it a little difficult to get this project running in a virtualenv.
-Instead, (1) install dependencies in `requirements.txt` outside of a virtualenv, (2) compile and link openssl, and (3) install uwsgi with openssl awareness.
+Instead, install dependencies outside a virtualenv with `pip install -r requirements.txt`, compile and link openssl, and install uwsgi with openssl awareness.
 The following were tested on OS X.

-1. `pip install -r requirements.txt`
-2.
+### Compile and Link Openssl
 ```
 cd /usr/local/src
 sudo curl --remote-name https://www.openssl.org/source/openssl-1.0.2l.tar.gz